Chris Amon

+Amon was renowned for his poor luck in Formula One, losing out on several World Championship Grand Prix victories due to mechanical faults.
+Across 14 seasons, he achieved five pole positions, three fastest laps, and 11 podiums, with two non-championship wins at the 1970 BRDC International Trophy and the 1971 Argentine Grand Prix.
+Outside of Formula One, Amon won the Tasman Series in 1969 with Scuderia Veloce.
+Amon was appointed a Member of the Order of the British Empire in the 1993 Queen's Birthday Honours, and inducted into the New Zealand Sports Hall of Fame in 1995.

 Early life

 Amon was born in Bulls, New Zealand, and attended Whanganui Collegiate School.
 He was the only child of wealthy sheep-owners Ngaio and Betty Amon.
 He learned to drive at the age of six, taught by a farm worker on the family farm.
 On leaving school, he persuaded his father to buy him an Austin A40 Special, which he entered in some minor local races and hillclimbs along with practice on the family farm.
 He progressed to a 1.5-litre Cooper and then an old 2.5-litre Maserati 250F, but only began to draw attention when he drove the Cooper-Climax T51 which Bruce McLaren had used to win his maiden Grand Prix.

 In 1962 Amon entered the Cooper for the New Zealand winter series, but was hampered by mechanical problems.
 However, Scuderia Veloce entered him in a similar car, and, in the rain at Lakeside, he performed well.
 One of the spectators there was the English racing driver Reg Parnell who persuaded Amon to come to England and race for his team.
 In a test at Goodwood Amon continued to impress and was on the pace in the Goodwood International Trophy and Aintree 200 pre-season races.